philwild/infosecdocs/docs/README.md

 [** Video **]

-* Security Posture
+**Security Posture**

 ![Security Posture](./Images/SecurityPosture.png)
 As the title suggests, the Security Posture dashboard provides a high-level view of your security posture.
 At the top of the dashboard there are two rows of indicators.
 The top-most row displays statistical counts of events covering your Intrusion Detection System (IDS), AntiVirus and Malware systems.
 Each indicator shows the current state, with an arrow identifying the rate of change (positive, neutral, or negative) and the previously recorded statistic from 24 hours ago.

-The second row of indicators displays the number of detected hosts and devices, along with the number of detected accounts being monitord.
+The second row of indicators displays the number of detected hosts and devices, along with the number of detected accounts being monitored.
 Each indicator also includes the 24 hour trend and previous result for comparative purposes.

 Clicking on any of these indicators will open a new dashboard with more detailed information.